and3rson/clay/README.md

 This project is neither affiliated nor endorsed by Google.

-It's being actively developed, but is still in the early alpha version, so many features are missing and/or may be bugged.
+It's being actively developed, but is still in the early beta stage, so many features are missing and/or may be bugged.

 (Click the image below to see the screencast.)